Skip to main content

 • ChargeX

-The ChargeX Consortium is a collaboration between national labs and organizations representing a cross section of the EV industry to address three EV charging challenges: payment processing and user interface, vehicle-charger communication, and diagnostic data sharing.
+The ChargeX Consortium was a collaboration between national labs and organizations representing a cross section of the EV industry to address three EV charging challenges: payment processing and user interface, vehicle-charger communication, and diagnostic data sharing.

 • EVWG